On plane quartics with a Galois invariant Steiner hexad: Introduction

-However,~in Theorem~\ref{general}, we require $\im i$ to be contained in the self-normalising subgroup $U_{63} \subset G$.
-Thus,~in general, one may expect that $\phi_g \!\circ\! i$ maps to~$U_{63}$ only for~$g \in U_{63}$.
-I.e.,~we may disturb $i$ by the inner automorphisms of~$U_{63}$. \item Theorem~\ref{general} is clearly not true, in general, when $k$ is a finite~field.
-For~example, there cannot be a nonsingular quartic curve over~$\bbF_{\!3}$, all whose bitangents are \mbox{$\bbF_{\!3}$-rational}, simply because the projective plane contains only 13 \mbox{$\bbF_{\!3}$-rational} lines. \item We~ignore about characteristic~$2$ in this article, as this case happens to be very different.
-Even~over an algebraically closed field, a plane quartic cannot have more than seven bitangents~\cite[p.~60]{SV}. \end{iii} \end{rems}
+In~Theorem~\ref{general}, we require $\im i$ to be contained in the self-normalising subgroup $U_{63} \subset G$.
+Thus,~in general, one may expect that $\varphi_g \!\circ\! i$ maps to~$U_{63}$ only for~$g \in U_{63}$.
+I.e.,~we may disturb $i$ by the inner automorphisms of~$U_{63}$. \item However,~our approach is based on conic bundles with six split~fibres.
+It~provides, a priori, a quartic with the right Galois operation, up to an inner automorphism of~$S_2 \wr S_6$.
+As,~however, $U_{63} \cong (S_2 \wr S_6) \!\cap\!
+A_{12} \subsetneqq S_2 \wr S_6$, a rather sophisticated monodromy argument is necessary in order to complete the proof for the main~result. \end{iii} \end{rems}

 As~an application, one may answer the analogous question for degree two del Pezzo surfaces.
 The~double cover of~$\Pb^2$, ramified at a nonsingular quartic curve~$C$, is a del Pezzo surface of degree two.
 Here,~considerations can be made that are very similar to the ones~above.
 First~of all, it is well known~\cite[Theorem~26.2.(iii)]{Ma} that a del Pezzo surface~$S$ of degree two over an algebraically closed field contains exactly 56 exceptional curves, i.e.\ such of self-intersection number~$(-1)$.
 Again,~the same is true when the base field is only separably~closed.
-If~$S$ is defined over a separably non-closed field~$k$ then the exceptional curves are usually defined over a normal and separable finite extension field $l$ of~$k$ and permuted by~$\Gal(l/k)$.
-Once~again, not every permutation in $S_{56}$ may~occur.
-The~maximal subgroup $\smash{\widetilde{G} \subset S_{56}}$ that respects the intersection pairing is isomorphic to the Weil group~$W(E_7)$~\cite[Theorem~23.9]{Ma}.
+If~$S$ is defined over a separably non-closed field~$k$ then the exceptional curves are defined over a normal and separable finite extension field $l$ of~$k$ and permuted by~$\Gal(l/k)$.
+Once~again, not every permutation may~occur.
+The~maximal subgroup $\smash{\widetilde{G} \subset \Sym \widetilde\Omega_C \cong S_{56}}$ that respects the intersection pairing is isomorphic to the Weil group~$W(E_7)$~\cite[Theorem~23.9]{Ma}.